Teamspeak-Query-Plugin-Framework/tsqpf-plugin-privatechannel/README.md

    Copy "PrivateChannel.jar" to the plugin folder and reload / restart the framework.

    The framework will generate the plugin directory with a plugin.conf file.
+Before using it, please check this file and adjust the values to fit your server.

+### Usage

+   Connect to your Teamspeak server, open the frameworks chat window and send '!channel' message to it.
+You will receive a syntax notice.